asvin-kumar/bikegroups/README.md

 ## Deploying

-The website it deployed to Cloudflare Pages, you need access to the `austinrungroups` project.
-Once you have that, you can deploy with:
+The site deploys to Cloudflare Pages.
+You will need access to the `austinbikegroups` Cloudflare Pages project used for this site.
+Once you have access you can deploy with:

 ```bash
 bb deploy